ngocanh8816/INVENTORY-ANALYSIS-OF-MINH-LONG-COMPANY/README.md

 # Overviews
 The **Inventory Analysis** project covers the following areas:

-+ **Data Collection**: Utilize the internal dataset that records the process of importing and exporting goods from the company.
++ **Data collection**: Utilize the internal dataset that records the process of importing and exporting goods from the company.
 + **Data preparation**: Cleaning and preprocessing the data for analysis.
 + **Descriptive analysis**: Calculate the metrics and provide insights on the warehouse operations performance.
 + **Propose solutions**: Propose solutions to improve the company's warehouse operations.